directus/directus/docs/extensions/marketplace/publishing.md

 In the future, the registry may allow extensions or authors to be 'verified' and inclusion of extensions from different sources on top of npm.

-The Directus Extensions Registry is updated every `TODO:X` hours, and only the latest version of an extension is available in the Marketplace.
+The Directus Extensions Registry is updated every few hours, and only the latest version of an extension is available in the Marketplace.

 ### Required Metadata